mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_uri_set_username.rst

 Description
 -----------

 Sets the URI's username, after the URI has been parsed from a string.
 The driver authenticates with this username if the password is also set.
-The empty string is considered an invalid username and will raise an error.

 Returns
 -------